 (III) Temporary control measures taken by the administrative competent authority for the purpose of safeguarding national security and the public interest;

-The public announcement period is five working days, calculated from the date the announcement is published on the National Data Property Rights Registration Service Platform.
+The public announcement period is five working days, calculated from the date the announcement is published on the National Data Property Rights Registration Service System.

 Article 25.
 Handling of objections during the announcement period.
 Where an objection is raised against the announcement content, the objecting party shall provide reasons and related materials.
 The registration institution shall investigate the objection within 10 working days from receipt of the objection, may require the applicant to provide explanation, and shall promptly issue a handling decision.

-Where, during the announcement period, the institution finds that registration should not occur, it shall make a decision not to register.
+Where it is found that registration should not occur, the registration institution shall make a decision not to register.

 Article 27.
 Certificate issuance.
-Upon completion of registration, the registration institution shall issue a certificate in accordance with the unified format and coding requirements provided by the National Data Property Rights Registration Service Platform and shall affix the institution’s dedicated registration seal.
+Upon completion of registration, the registration institution shall issue a certificate in accordance with the unified format and coding requirements provided by the National Data Property Rights Registration Service System and shall affix the institution’s dedicated registration seal.
 (A sample certificate and the coding rules appear in Annex 6.)
-Where the content of the registration certificate is inconsistent with the information preserved on the National Data Property Rights Registration Service Platform, the latter shall prevail.
+Where the content of the registration certificate is inconsistent with the information preserved in the National Data Property Rights Registration Service System, the latter shall prevail.

 Article 28.
 Time limit for registration.
 The registration institution shall complete Data Property Rights registration procedures within 10 working days from acceptance of the application.
 Where extension is required due to complex data source, large data scale, or other reasons, the period may be appropriately extended, but the extension shall not exceed an additional 10 working days.
 Registration institutions are encouraged to optimize and innovate registration services to improve efficiency and shorten time limits.